helium/HIP/00XX-deploy-eu868-region-plan-to-the-majority-of-africa.md

 * The last release was on the [2nd of June 2023](https://github.com/helium/lorawan-h3/releases) and uses this set of [regional frequency parameters and plans](https://github.com/dewi-alliance/hplans/tree/e2a3a57a86c71e05064037576b3bc5f910ef5267)
 * [Lw-generator](https://github.com/helium/lorawan-h3/tree/region_params_2023.06.02) generates uber h3 files for helium to use from the geojson files

-There are a small number of hotspots in Algeria Switching from AS923 to EU868 and means their hardware is now obsolete, unless the hotspots can have their LoRaWAN Concentrator replaced,
+There are a small number of hotspots in Algeria Switching from AS923 to EU868 which means their hardware is now obsolete, unless the hotspots can have their LoRaWAN Concentrator replaced,

 ### Documentation/knowledge updates